 Best advice?
 Always pack more underwear than you think you'll need

-Lessons Learned with Karin Slaughter: ‘I’m still in touch with the college student in me who is too poor to afford food’
+Life Lessons with Karin Slaughter: ‘I’m still in touch with the college student in me who is too poor to afford food’

 Karin Slaughter: “My ninth-grade English teacher was the first who said I was good writer but I could be better.”